adosikas/synth_mapping_helper/README.md

 ## Features

 * Movement in XY and Time:
+    Note: All operation can be done in regards to grid center, a pivot point, or the start of rails
+    * Rotate
-    * Translation
+    * Scale and mirror
+    * Outset (moving outwards/away by a fixed distance)
-    * Rotation
+    * Offset (Translate/Move)
-    * Scaling / Mirroring
 * Changing colors
 * Pattern generation
     * Spirals/Zigzags